aesagtekin/aesagtekin.github.io/_pages/community.md

 date: 2022-10-02
 ---

-We gather once a week.
-I moderate the group and introduce the dynamical systems approach for analyzing the spiking neural networks and mass models.
+We gathered once a week in the 2021-2022 Spring Semester.
+I moderated the group and introduced the dynamical systems approach for analyzing the spiking neural networks and mass models.

 [Download syllabus here](http://aesagtekin.github.io/files/syllabus.pdf)